hakobtp/home/java/records/records.md

 }
 ```

-Record provides
+Records automatically generate

-- private, final field for each piece of data
+- Immutable fields
-- access method  for each field
+- A canonical constructor
-- public constructor with a corresponding argument for each field
+- An accessor method for each element
-- equals method that returns true for objects of the same record when all fields match
+- The equals() method
-- hashCode method that returns the same value when all fields match
+- The hashCode() method
-- toString method that includes the name of the record and the name of each field and its corresponding value
+- The toString() method

 ```java
 package com.htp.blog;